Alvarado (municipality): Roads

 Regarding state and municipal roads, the small network connects a few locations in the north and northwest areas of the municipality.

-Administrative division
+Demographics

-The municipality counts with 265 settlements, from which 2 are urban.
+As 2020, Alvarado had a population of 57, 305 and 216 localities.
+The municipal seat, Alvarado is the biggest locality with a population of 20,797.
+Other important localities are Antón Lizardo (6,284 hab.), Lomas del Sol (2,177 hab.), Playas del Conchal (1,889 hab.) and Paso Nacional (1,828 hab.).

 Government

 Municipal

 Local government, or Ayuntamiento (Municipal council), is led by the Presidente municipal (Mayor) with support of the Syndic, and the Regidores (councillors).
 The mayor is elected by popular election for a 4-year term with non-limited, non-consecutive re-elections.

 State and Federal

 The municipality is part of the XXIII State Electoral district and XIX Federal Electoral District.